J-e-w-e-l/J-e-w-e-l/README.md

-- 👋 Hi, I’m Jewel Crystal
+- 👋 Hi, I’m Jewel Crystal Baraka.
-- 👀 I’m interested in ..music.
+- 👀 I’m interested in a lot of stuff like music, adventura,gaining knowledge and others.
-- 🌱 I’m currently in stem programme
+- 🌱 I’m currently a radiography student in JKUAT, Juja.
+- I joined the stem boot camp in June after I completed my KCSE Examinations.
-- 💞️ I’m looking forward to gain the necessary skills in this course
+- 💞️ I’m looking forward to gain the necessary skills in this course.
 - 📫 How to reach me .@ngairacrystal@gmail.com..

 <!---